mpc-qt/mpc-qt/README.md

 **For plebs:**  You need the Qt5 sdk installed and an edition of libmpv.
 On ubuntu you can install them with

->sudo apt-get install qtcreator libmpv-dev
+>sudo apt-get install ubuntu-sdk libmpv-dev

-If you want Qt5 documentation in Qt Creator, add *qt5-doc* to that command.
 Beware that this may result in unguaranteed behaviour because package versions usually lag by a version or so.